WebAhead5/Tamagotchi/README.md

 ```

 ## Testing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+For each component we create different tests to make sure that al componenets work fine.